 The club's culture was built around the ethic that a "champion team will always beat a team of champions."
 Show ponies or excuse making were never tolerated.

 Post-war, the culture began to change.
 Known as "Greg Norman syndrome" or "Colliwobbles", if Collingwood made the grand final, they showed an uncanny ability to snatch defeat from the jaws of victory.
 So predictable was this phenomenon that a word evolved to describe it.
 As regular as blossoming jasmine, Melbourne's spring would bring on the 'Collywobbles'; you could rely on the 'Magpies' to fail when it matters.
 In all, the club has won 15 grand finals and lost 27.

-For a brief period of time, losing grand finals in pathetic fashion was Collingwood's only scandalus behaviour.
-The 1990s, however, saw a return to the good old days, with scandals coming in the form of sex, drugs and rock’n’racism.
+For a brief period of time after World War 2, losing grand finals in pathetic fashion was Collingwood's only scandalus behaviour.
+The 1990s, however, saw a return to the good old days, with scandals coming in the form of sex, drugs, gambling and racism.